google/merchant-api-samples/apps_script/README.md

 1. Go into "Project Settings" and select the "Show the appsscript.json manifest file in editor"

 1. Go back to the "Editor" and copy/paste the content of this repository's appsscript.json into the default one.
+Select the one for the desired API version (for example appscript_v1.json).
     *   If you are using a new project, you can overwrite everything.
     *   If you are using an existing project, you should merge the content of this file with your existing one.